OBEREX/OBEREX/README.md

 - 👀 I’m interested in Data science, ML and AI
 - 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on Data Science project
-- 📫 How to reach me alibalogun99@gmail.com linkedin.com/in/ali-balogun-679969aa
+- 📫 How to reach me; this is my email alibalogun99@gmail.com or you can reach me on my linkedin: https://linkedin.com/in/ali-balogun-679969aa

 <!---
 OBEREX/OBEREX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.